chandanhpcic/docs/source/manual/install.rst

 ::

-   openssl sha256 OPNsense-<filename>.bz2
+   openssl sha256 Reticen8-<filename>.bz2

-Match the checksum command output with the checksum values in the file ``OPNsense-<version>-OpenSSL-checksums-amd64.sha256``.
+Match the checksum command output with the checksum values in the file ``Reticen8-<version>-OpenSSL-checksums-amd64.sha256``.
 If the checksums don't match, redownload your image file.

 If checksums match continue with the verification commands.

 ::

-   openssl base64 -d -in OPNsense-<filename>.sig -out /tmp/image.sig
+   openssl base64 -d -in Reticen8-<filename>.sig -out /tmp/image.sig
-   openssl dgst -sha256 -verify OPNsense-<filename>.pub -signature /tmp/image.sig OPNsense-<filename>.bz2
+   openssl dgst -sha256 -verify Reticen8-<filename>.pub -signature /tmp/image.sig Reticen8-<filename>.bz2

 If the output of the second command is “**Verified OK**”, your image file was verified